 DIY: How to install a light fixture

 Turn off all power for circuit at breaker.
 Turn off switch.
 Remove screws from switch cover.
 Remove old switch or dimmer.
-Install new switch and secure wires with wire nuts.
-Install screws to attach switch or dimmer to switch box.
-Re-install cover plate with screws.
-Turn on house power.
-Turn on switch or dimmer.
-954-941-2625…
+Install new switch and secure wires… Read more “Installing a Dimmer or Switch”

 There are many advantages to the consumer when choosing green technology.
 Not only are you helping to preserve the environment but you can save money and lower your electrical bills.
 Eco-friendly appliances are designed to use less energy which means that you are using less electricity when you use them and therefore, reduce your electrical bill.
 When you are buying household appliances, look for those that have an “Energy Saving Recommended” mark.
 Those appliances that have an A rating will save you the greatest amount of energy.

 The In-House electrical inspection can be done by the home owner but please always use safety first.
 We recommend using a camera and note pad to make notes of any observed issues.